vunamweb/wewantu/README.md

 - Receive **push notifications** from the website or backend server using **Firebase Cloud Messaging (FCM)**.
 - Alerts for new messages, job application status, and more.

+### How does it feel
+- Talk about each person's work feelings according to each month of the year

 ### 📱 Responsive Mobile Design
 - Fully **responsive UI** optimized for all modern mobile screen sizes.
 - Ensures a smooth and intuitive user experience across devices.